containers/buildah/docs/buildah-bud.md

 Specifies the name which will be assigned to the resulting image if the build process completes successfully.

+**--quiet**

+Suppress output messages which indicate which instruction is being processed, and of progress when pulling images from a registry, and when writing the output image.

 ## EXAMPLE

 buildah bud .